rnavagamuwa/spring-security-abac/README.md

     ```

 #### Note
-In addition to XACML Based Authorization this SDK exposes methods to get `API Resource List` and `Entitled Attributes`.
+In addition to XACML Based Authorization, this SDK exposes methods to get `API Resource List` and `Entitled Attributes`.